How to automatically lock computers when users leave.

 Fool-proof computer locking is simple.
 You'll need a GateKeeper token to act as your key.
 Just like your car, get far enough from your computer and with your key and proximity lock kicks in.
 Most people are very used to this method of relying on proximity to lock their cars and so requires no additional changes in habit.

 Use either your Android phone for free or use a GateKeeper Halberd hardware token as your key.
 Plug in your USB receiver that comes with every GateKeeper Halberd at act as your Bluetooth proximity receiver.
 If you're using Windows 10, then you can use your internal Bluetooth or other 3rd party Bluetooth dongles.
 If you are using your Android phone as your key, you can purchase a USB sensor from the GateKeeper store.

 Download your GateKeeper desktop application for either Windows or Mac and install.
 Set up your user profile and connect your key to your computer through the desktop application.
-After you're finished setting up, just carry your key fob with you and your computer will auto-lock every time you leave.
+After you're finished setting up, just carry your key fob with you to automatically lock computers every time you leave.

 Enterprise 2FA and password manager.
 One key for all your passwords.
 Experience fully automated login and security.
 Faster 2FA, auto-OTP, password manager, and worry-free workflow with proximity-based privileged access management for Windows 11, 10, 8, 7, macOS, desktop applications, and websites.